amicojeko/YouCantTouchThis/README.md

 Why the openssh-sftp-server?
 Because it would be easier for you to upload and download files from/to the Arduino: now you can use a generic SFTP client (filezilla, transmit or cyberduck) instead of SCP command

+Then, we have have to install the SSL support package for Python (thanks [sbkirby](https://github.com/sbkirby)!
+Because it's not included in the default packages

+	$opkg update
+	$opkg install python-openssl

 If you have one, I highly recommend to put a micro SD card into the Arduino Yún.
 It will be automatically mounted in /mnt/sda1

 Then, we will install the USB Camera and USB Soundcard on the Yún